NauticalMile64/blockmeshbuilder/README.md

 # Write the wedge to the block_mesh_dict object
 wedge.write(block_mesh_dict)

-# Output
+# Write the block mesh dict and execute blockMesh from a subprocess
-block_mesh_dict.write_file('OF_case/system/')
+block_mesh_dict.write_file('OF_case', run_blockMesh=True)
 ```

-After running the above code, which writes the blockMeshDict file into the system folder of an OpenFOAM case directory, run `blockMesh` to create the mesh.
+The above code writes the blockMeshDict file into the system folder of an OpenFOAM case directory, and with the `run_blockMesh` flag set to `True`, will run `blockMesh` using a subprocess to create the mesh.
 The mesh can be viewed using [Paraview](https://www.paraview.org/).

 ![wedge example](images/wedge_example.png)